pxiong037/pxiong037/README.md

 ### Hi there, I'm Prechar Xiong! 👋

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently working on side projects and looking for job oppurtunities 🤣
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play games
+-
 ---

 ### Connect with me: